 You can adjust the resolution of the image using the Image Enhancement function.

 The following content can be adjusted.

 4K Enhancement 4K Enhancement is a function that projects an image at a doubled resolution by diagonally shifting 1 pixel in increments of 0.5 pixels.
 A high-resolution image signal is projected in fine detail.
-Image Preset Mode Select the settings prepared in advance as the settings for Noise Re- duction, MPEG Noise Reduction, Super-resolution, and Detail En- hancement.
-Noise Reduction (This can only be set when Image Processing is set to Fine.)
+Image Preset Mode Select the settings prepared in advance as the settings for Noise Reduction , MPEG Noise Reduction , Super-resolution , and Detail Enhancement .
+Noise Reduction (This can be specified only when Image Processing is set to Fine .)
 Smoothes out rough images.
-MPEG Noise Reduction (This can only be set when Image Processing is set to Fine.)
-You can reduce dot and block noise that occurs in outlines when pro- jecting MPEG movies.
+MPEG Noise Reduction (This can be specified only when Image Processing is set to Fine .)
+You can reduce dot and block noise that occurs in outlines when projecting MPEG movies.
 Super-resolution Fine Line Adjust: Enhances the contrast and the outlines of complicated images.
 Soft Focus Detail: Enhances the contrast and the outlines for smooth backgrounds.
 Detail Enhancement Enhances the contrast in an image to create a more emphatic texture and material feel.
-Strength: The larger the value, the stronger the contrast.
+Strength : The larger the value, the stronger the contrast.
 Range : The larger the value, the wider the range of detail enhancement becomes.